Honorary Life Membership

 - Evidence of outstanding contribution to advancing national and international knowledge and practice regarding Work Integrated Learning

-- Evidence of outstanding contribution to the impact of WIL activities at an institutional, state, national or international level.
+- Evidence of outstanding contribution to the impact of WIL activities at state, national or international level.